 Can you use OET for UK Visas and Immigration fully now and are there any barriers?
 I remember this being an issue a while ago?

 Yes you can.
-Please see further information here: https://www.occupationalenglishtest.org/only-one-test-now-required-for-both-uk-registration-and-visa-purposes/
+Please see further information on the OET website.

 Can you talk about any differences in pass rates between OET and IELTS?